 The highest percentage of public-sector license holders was in local government, with 43.0% holding a license from 2017 to 2019.
 This is likely driven by employment in primary and secondary schools.
 Elementary, middle school, and high school teachers must hold a license and meet professional development standards of continuing education in order for license renewal.
 There are also many nonteaching licenses required for jobs in education such as bus driver, counselor, and social worker.

 Adults Go to School to Earn a Degree

 For some adult learners, taking classes helps maintain skills for a job they currently have.
 For others, taking classes can improve job skills or develop new ones that provide advancement, or open the door for a job opportunity.
 And for some adult learners, the door to opportunity lies in earning a degree.

-More than 2.5 million undergraduate adult learners were enrolled in four-year postsecondary institutions in 2019.
+Slightly less than 2.5 million adult learners were enrolled as undergraduate students in four-year postsecondary institutions in 2019.
 In Oregon, there were 22,900.
-There were also more than 2.2 million graduate students 25 years or older enrolled in four-year institutions.
+There were also more than 2.3 million graduate students 25 years or older enrolled in four-year institutions.
 In Oregon, there were 26,000.
 The majority of students in this group are likely pursuing degrees.
 For many occupations a bachelor’s degree is a minimum qualification, with an advanced degree offering the job candidate a more competitive edge in the job market.

 Adults Just Continue to Learn